kanisterio/kanister/docs/tutorials/tutorial_with_repositoryserver.rst

         volumes:
         - name: data
           persistentVolumeClaim:
             claimName: time-log-pvc
   EOF

 Starting Kopia Repository Server
 ================================

 Since we will be using kopia data mover to copy/restore the backups to the location storage, we need to start the Kopia repository Server.
-To know more about kopia repository server, see :ref:`Kopia Repository Server Controller<Kopia Repository Server Controller>`
+To know more about kopia repository server, refer :ref:`architecture <architecture>`

 The repository server controller requires Repository Server custom resource to be created to start the server.
 To understand more about this custom resource, see :ref:`architecture`.

+.. _creating_kopia_repository:

 Creating a Kopia Repository
 ---------------------------